Wenhui-Fang/Freestyle_Project/README.md

 <br />python app/webRequest.py

 # Envrionment Setting
 This project requires only a gitignore to ensure caches (__pycache__. and pytest_cache) caused by automated testings will not interupt the execution of the program.
-No other envrionment setting needed as this code retrieves data using a third party package, not API keys.
+No other envrionment setting is currently needed as this code retrieves data using a third party package, not API keys.

 # Security Setting
 As mentioned above, no confidential information will be used so security setting is unnecessary.